Joe2308/milestone-1-test-run/README.md

 1. I created this website for my old band Recoil who are no longer in operation.
 1. I would like to acknowledge my mentor [Guido Cecilio](https://code-institute-room.slack.com/team/U4ALPK7UG) for his help with the design and contact form and any issues I had along the way.
-1. I would like to acknowledge [Natasha Clerkin](https://github.com/natashaclerkin/singularartistsMS1) for inspiration from her fantastic README.md file
+1. I would like to acknowledge [Natasha Clerkin](https://github.com/natashaclerkin/singularartistsMS1) for inspiration from her fantastic README.md file.

 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">